Quenching (astronomy): Active galactic nucleus (AGN) feedback

 The astrophysical jet of M87.
 Astrophysical jets are a type of active galactic nucleus (AGN) feedback that can heat up previously cold gas and prevent quenching.

 The most prominent driver of quenching in a galaxy is feedback from its active galactic nucleus (AGN).
 When gas and dust spiral towards a supermassive black hole inside an AGN, this process can release a lot of energy and heat up the gas of the entire galaxy, which takes away the amount of cold gas that the galaxy needs for star formation.

 In cosmological simulations such as Illustris, quenching can only happen in massive galaxies when there is some type of AGN-driven heating.
 There are at least two scenarios by which an AGN can heat up gas in a galaxy.
 In one scenario, a lot of gas accretes onto the AGN at once, which leads to violent feedback, including astrophysical jets, which can heat up entire galaxies at a rapid pace.
 This is known as the "quasar mode".
 In another scenario called the "preventative mode", the heating occurs in a slower, less violent way: the AGN provides energy that prevents cold gas from accreting in the interstellar medium, which over time will reduce star formation.
 Observations of the local Universe have shown that both pathways can lead to the heating of cold gas, and eventually quenching.
+Simulations also show that high redshift galaxies were primarily quenched through AGN feedback.